Summer-Ready Pets

 Preparation and Safety: The Non-Negotiables

 Beyond grooming and training, local professionals emphasize proactive safety measures.
-Dr. Lena Patel, a veterinarian at Desert Springs Animal Hospital in Phoenix, stresses the importance of a pre-summer wellness check.
+Dr. Jill Besemer, the Director of Veterinary Medicine for the Arizona Humane Society, stresses the importance of a pre-summer wellness check.

 “May is a great time for a wellness exam,” she says.
 “We can catch any underlying issues before the heat puts extra stress on your pet’s heart, lungs, or joints.”
 She also recommends updating flea and tick prevention, as parasites become more active with warmer weather.